 If your child has any pain or swelling in the groin or scrotum, call your doctor.
 The doctor will do an exam and ask about your child's medical history.

 To feel the hernia as it moves into the groin or scrotum, the doctor might have your child stand and cough.
-The doctor will gently try to massage the hernia back into its proper place in the belly.
+The doctor will do a reduction by gently trying to massage the hernia back into its proper place in the belly.
 A hernia that can be massaged back into place is called a "reducible" hernia.
-But these also need surgery because they won't stay in place.
+But these also need surgery because they won't stay in place and don’t close on their own.

 Inguinal hernia repair surgery is one of the most common types of surgery done on kids.
-Surgery is needed so that an inguinal hernia doesn’t get stuck and cause damage to the intestines.
+Surgery is needed so that an inguinal hernia doesn’t get stuck and cause damage to the intestines or ovaries.

 During surgery: